-Etiquette: How to Survive in an Office Full of Men
+Office Etiquette: How to Survive in an Office Full of Men

 After college, I spent a few years freelancing and was desperate to get around people again.
 There is only so long that anyone should remain professionally isolated, and I had reached my maximum capacity.
 Luckily, one of the companies that I had been freelancing for was starting to hire full-time writers, so I applied.
-A month later, I relocated and walked into an office full of men.

 Now, I had been forewarned that I would be the only women in the office, and had always been the only female roommate throughout college so I knew what to expect – or so I thought.
-However, if you aren’t used to being “one of the guys” and are about to start working in an office full of men, here are a few pointers to help you enjoy the workplace:
+However, if you aren’t used to being “one of the guys” and are about to start working in an office full of men, here are a few pointers to help you enjoy the workplace.

 Remain Assertive